A wind farm goes through many stages of assessment, screening, community consultation and approvals before the start of construction.

 OPERATION AND MAINTENANCE

 Activities that are performed on a regular basis throughout the project’s life include monitoring and analyzing performance, conducting environmental surveys and performing preventive maintenance and repairs on the turbines and other components of the facility.
 In addition to the permanent employment created to perform these tasks, a region with several wind farms may develop and deliver new training programs for the specialized workers needed for these jobs.
+Check out these blogs about wind energy operations and maintenance.

 Wind farms operate for several decades, typically 25 to 30 years.
 Once a wind farm reaches the end of its life cycle, consideration is given to either decommission or repower the facility.